aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/upload-archive-asp-net/_index.md

 ### **Prepare ASP.NET Web Application**
 Using Visual Studio compose simpe ASP.NET Core Web Application with Razor Pages.
-Using NuGet Package Managet refer two packages for your project: [Aspose.Zip](https://www.nuget.org/packages/Aspose.Zip/) for decompression and [Aspose.Imaging](https://www.nuget.org/packages/Aspose.Imaging/) image processing.
+Using NuGet Package Managet refer two packages for your project: [Aspose.Zip](https://www.nuget.org/packages/Aspose.Zip/) for decompression and [Aspose.Imaging](https://www.nuget.org/packages/Aspose.Imaging/) for image processing.
 <br/>
 Find page `Index.cshtml` within your Solution Explorer.
 Now, add a form to that page with `enctype="multipart/form-data"` attribute within `<form>` tag.
 It needed to transfer file to web server.
 Then, add two input fields - one of type `file` for uploaded archive, another of type `number` to specify rotation angle.
 Here is full HTML markup for the form: